gusrlLee/HETC2/README.md

 # A Note from Hyeon-ki Lee
-The H-ETC2 code provided here is a modified version of etcpak 1.0, based on the following article: Hyeon-ki Lee and Jae-ho Nah, “H-ETC2 : Design of a CPU-GPU Hybird ETC2 Encoder,” Computer Graphics Forum (Proc. of Pacific Graphics 2023). https://diglib.eg.org/handle/10.1111/cgf14969
+The H-ETC2 code provided here is a modified version of etcpak 1.0, based on the following article: Hyeon-ki Lee and Jae-ho Nah, “H-ETC2 : Design of a CPU-GPU Hybrid ETC2 Encoder,” Computer Graphics Forum (Proc. of Pacific Graphics 2023). https://diglib.eg.org/handle/10.1111/cgf14969

 This encoder is built upon etcpak and Betsy.